By Anthony Caruso III on February 11, 2015, 11:48 AM EST

 The NHL trade deadline is weeks away.
-However, the Buffalo Sabres and the Winnipeg Jets are working on a trade.
+However, the Buffalo Sabres and the Winnipeg Jets have agreed to a deal.

-This morning, it has been reported that there is a six-player deal in the works between the teams.
-The two big names in this trade are Evander Kane and Zach Bogosian, which are expected to go to Buffalo.
+This morning, it has been reported that there was a six-player deal in the works between the teams.
+The two big names in this trade are Evander Kane and Zach Bogosian, who are expected to go to Buffalo.

 Kane was expected to have season-ending shoulder surgery earlier this month.
 The 23-year-old has 10 goals and 12 assists in 37 games.